 What's the difference between eSpark Lite and eSpark Premium?

-eSpark Premium includes unlimited Small Group Skills lessons, full access to our progress and activity monitoring, suggested lessons for remediation and intervention, and many other features proven to save teachers time and support stronger student growth.
-Premium memberships are available at the partial school, whole school, and district levels.
-You can find a full feature comparison and more here.
+eSpark Premium includes unlimited Small Group Skills lessons, Choice Texts, full access to our progress and activity monitoring, lesson recommendations and alerts for remediation and intervention, and many other features proven to save teachers time and support stronger student growth.
+See the full feature comparison here.

 What devices does eSpark work on?